What is the State of MO Workforce Survey?

 What if I didn’t receive an email invitation?

 If you didn’t receive an email, review the junk folder or “other” tab in Outlook.
 If you were recently hired or transferred, your information may not have been updated in time to receive the invitation.
-For questions, please contact the tmhelpdesk@oa.mo.gov
+For questions, contact tmhelpdesk@oa.mo.gov.

 I am concerned with retaliation from within my department.
 How confidential is my personal information?